SyndemicsLab/respond/README.md

 And then the model is build and installed.
 Our default location is a build directory in the repository, but the CMake Install Directory can be pointed to wherever the user desires.

+## Installations

+As this is a library, we are currently working on expanding the ability to install and work with RESPOND.
+If building a new project using CMake we encourage the use of `FetchContent`.
+However, we do also provide debian and tarball installations as well.
+We are currently working on building a Windows executable as well.

+### Debian

+To access our debian installer, please navigate to the release you wish to install and download the `.deb`.
+From there a simple `sudo dpkg -i respond-xxx.deb` command will result in the appropriate installation.
+The only files added are the public headers, the compiled static library, and the cmake configuration files.

 ### FetchContent

 If you would like to make use of Fetch Content to extract the library: